Jeremy Bonderman

 Jeremy Allen Bonderman (born October 28, 1982) is an American former professional baseball pitcher.
-Bonderman batted and threw right-handed.
+Bonderman played in Major League Baseball for the Detroit Tigers and Seattle Mariners from 2003 to 2010 and in 2013.

 High school

 Bonderman attended Pasco High School in Pasco, Washington.
 In his last year of high school baseball, he went 5–2 and recorded a 3.60 earned run average (ERA).
 He is the only high school junior ever to be drafted with a first round pick in baseball history.
 He had passed his GED tests and successfully petitioned Major League Baseball (MLB) to become draft-eligible.

 Professional career

-Draft
+Draft and minor leagues

-Bonderman was drafted by the Oakland Athletics out of high school with the 26th pick in the 2001 Major League Baseball Draft, a selection that, according to Michael Lewis's Moneyball, caused Athletics general manager Billy Beane to throw a chair through a wall in fury.
+The Oakland Athletics selected Bonderman out of high school with the 26th pick in the 2001 Major League Baseball draft, a selection that, according to Michael Lewis's Moneyball, caused Athletics general manager Billy Beane to throw a chair through a wall in fury.

-Traded from Oakland to Detroit

 On July 6, 2002, Bonderman was involved in a three-team deal.
 The Athletics had sent Carlos Peña, a player to be named later (who later became Bonderman), and Franklyn Germán to the Detroit Tigers.
 The New York Yankees sent Ted Lilly, John-Ford Griffin, and Jason Arnold to the Athletics.
 The Tigers sent Jeff Weaver to the Yankees and cash to the Athletics.